 Greater one-horned rhinoceros: referring to the single large horn

 Indian and/or Nepalese rhinoceros: referring to the species' range

 Rhinoceros: from the Greek “rhino”, meaning "nose" and “ceros”, meaning "horn" and “unicornis” from the Latin “uni”, meaning "one" and “cornis”, meaning "horn"

-Other Features: Brownish-gray, hairless, with folds of skin that resemble plates of armor with rivets.
-The upper lip is semi-prehensile, well-adapted to grasping branches and leaves.
+Brownish-gray, hairless, with folds of skin that resemble plates of armor with rivets.
+The upper lip is semi-prehensile, for grasping branches and leaves.